MagnusPer/Homeyduino_MultiSensor/README.md

 # Homeyduino_MultiSensor
-An Homeyduino (esp8266) multi sensor reporting temperature, humidity and luminancey to Homey.
+An Homeyduino (esp8266) multi sensor reporting temperature, humidity and luminance to Homey.

 ## Features